sapporo-wes/sauerkraut/README.md

 ## Steps to create test data

+### Requirements
+To download and create test data, the following software is needed:
+- python (version 3+)
+- singularity
+- wget

 ### Step 1.
 Install `cwltool`

 You can install `cwltool` by executing the following commands: